euroblaze/CalendarIntegration/README.md

 - Calendar items color-coded based on their originating module for easy visual distinction
 - Designed for expandability, allowing for the inclusion of additional dates from other modules in the future

 ## Installation

+1. This module is depend on an external library "mako" Install this python package (in python environment that you are using to run odoo) and restart the odoo service

-1. Download or clone this repository to your local machine.
+2. Download or clone this repository to your local machine.
-2. Copy the `integrated_calendar` folder to your Odoo addons directory (e.g., `/odoo/addons`).
+3. Copy the `super_calendar` folder to your Odoo addons directory (e.g., `/odoo/addons`).
-3. Update the addons list in your Odoo instance:
+4. Update the addons list in your Odoo instance:
    - Go to the "Apps" menu
    - Click on the "Update Apps List" menu item
    - Click the "Update" button in the dialog that appears
-4. Install the Integrated Calendar module:
+5. Install the Integrated Calendar module:
    - Remove the "Apps" filter in the search bar
    - Search for "Integrated Calendar"
    - Click the "Install" button on the Integrated Calendar module

 ## Usage
+1. After installing the module you can go to "Integrated Calendar" > Configuration > Configurators and create a new configurator.
+2. Then, you can use the "Generate Calendar" button or wait for the scheduled action ("Generate Calendar Records") to be run.

-Once the Integrated Calendar module is installed, you can access the unified calendar view by navigating to the "Integrated Calendar" menu item under the "Sales" menu.
+When the calendar is generated, you can visualize it by the "Integrated Calendar" main menu.

 ## Dependencies